Tweet |

 Cuisine of the region in India

 The cuisine consists of both vegetarian and non-vegetarian dishes.
 Uttar Pradesh has been greatly influenced by Mughal cooking techniques.
-The Awadhi cuisine of Uttar Pradesh bears similarities to those of Kashmir and Punjab and the state is famous for its Nawabi foods of Lucknow and environs and use of mutton, paneer and rich spices including cardamom and saffron and it is most famous dishes with various mutton recipes.
-The Chaat, Samosa and Pakora, among the most popular snacks in all of India, are also originally from Uttar Pradesh.
-Awadhi is a type of West-Central Uttar Pradeshi cuisine found in the state's Awadh Region.
-Mughlai cuisine is also integral to Western and Central Uttar Pradesh's cuisine and Varanasi is another city where people live for eating, but more famous for Hindu Vegetarian styles which include Chaat, Tikki, Kachori and so on.
+'The Awadhi cuisine' of Uttar Pradesh bears similarities to those of Kashmir and Punjab and the state is famous for its 'Nawabi foods' of Lucknow and environs and use of mutton, 'Paneer' and rich spices including cardamom and saffron and it is most famous dishes with various mutton recipes.
+The 'Chaat', 'Samosa' and 'Pakora', among the most popular snacks in all of India, are also originally from Uttar Pradesh.
+'Awadhi' is a type of West-Central Uttar Pradeshi cuisine found in the state's Awadh Region.
+'Mughlai cuisine' is also integral to Western and Central Uttar Pradesh's cuisine and Varanasi is another city where people live for eating, but more famous for Hindu Vegetarian styles which include 'Chaat', 'Tikki', 'Kachori' and so on.

 A local day worker preparing straps for a rickshaw.
-Most rickshaw pullers in the Indian capital are migrant laborers who have come to the city in the hope of earning a living for their families in poverty-stricken rural areas.
+Most rickshaw pullers in the Indian capital are migrant labourers who have come to the city in the hope of earning a living for their families in poverty-stricken rural areas.

 Rickshaws in India

 Rickshaws or rickshas are a mode of human-powered transport, where a runner draws a two-wheeled cart which seats one or two persons.
 Rickshaws are commonly made with bamboo.
 The word 'Rickshaw' came from Asia where they were mainly used as means of transportation for the social elite.
 In recent times the use of rickshaws has been discouraged or outlawed in many countries due to concern for the welfare of rickshaw workers.
 A cycle-rickshaw is a pedal cycle with two rear wheels, supporting a bench seat for passengers.
 Most have a canopy that can be raised in wet weather, of lowered to provide extra space for luggage.
 Most of the big cities have passed out the cycle-rickshaw, but they are still the main means of local transport in many smaller towns.
-As with taxis and autorickshaws, fares must be agreed upon in advance.
+As with taxis and auto-rickshaws, fares must be agreed upon in advance.
 Locals invariably pay lower fares than foreigners, but considering the effort put in by the rickshaw-wallahs, it is hard to begrudge them a fem extra rupees.

 Some of the village houses are made of bricks in this village in Uttar Pradesh.
-Known as UP, and often refered to as the cow belt or Hindu belt, India's most populated state covers the vast, sprawling plain of northern India.
+Known as 'UP', and often refered to as the cow belt or Hindu belt, India's most populated state covers the vast, sprawling plain of northern India.

 India's rural houses

 Many of the rural poor work the fields in agriculture and are employed by the few landowners who reside in their villages.
 Huts are usually constructed from mud blocks, roofs are thatched and the floors are covered with a mud and cow-dung paste that serves as a disinfectant.
-Houses supplied by the government are constructed with cement blocks or bricks, the floor is cement, and the roof is made of concrete or asbestos.
+Houses supplied by the government are constructed with cement blocks or bricks, the floor is cement and the roof is made of concrete or asbestos.
 Usually there is only one room in the house, but in some cases a half-wall may be built to separate out the kitchen.

 Uttar Pradesh and agriculture

 Uttar Pradesh has the largest population of nearly 167 million.
-It is also the fifth largest state in terms of land area and the western plain is the most urban region.
-Agriculture is the most important section of the UP’s economy, employing about three-fourths of the work force.
+It is also the 5th largest state in terms of land area and the western plain is the most urban region.
+Agriculture is the most important section of the economy in 'UP', employing about 3/4 of the work force.
 Uttar Pradesh has the largest production of food grain and oil seeds in India.
-In addition, Uttar Pradesh ranks the first in the production of wheat, maize, barley, gram, sugar cane, and potatoes.
-The three most important industries of UP are sugar, cotton fabrics and diversified food preparations.
+In addition, Uttar Pradesh ranks the first in the production of wheat, maize, barley, gram, sugar cane and potatoes.
+The three most important industries of 'UP' are sugar, cotton fabrics and diversified food preparations.
 Goods carrier equipment, photostat machines, chemicals, polyester fiber and steel tube galvanized sheets are the other industries of Uttar Pradesh.
-The Kathak dance style, the most popular classical dance form in India, is nourished in Uttar Pradesh.
+The 'Kathak' dance style, the most popular classical dance form in India, is nourished in Uttar Pradesh.
 Today, foreign countries have also learned this elegant dance form to perfection and the countryside songs and dances are significant traits of local culture.
-Uttar Pradesh is famous for handicrafts such as carpet weaving, hand printing, Chikan a type of embroidery, metal enameling, brocade and brass and ebony work.
-Uttar Pradesh also has the biggest brass and copperware manufacture area in India.
-The history of the State of Uttar Pradesh is very ancient and interesting.
-It is recognised in the later Vedic Age as Brahmarshi desha or Madhya desha.
-Many great sages of the Vedic times like Bharadwaja, Gautam, Yagyavalkya, Vasishta, Vishwamitra and Valmiki flourished in this state.
-Several sacred books of the Aryans were also composed here and two great epics of India, Ramayana and Mahabharata, appear to have been inspired by Uttar Pradesh.

 A mother is bathing her child.
 Villagers begin the day with baths in the makeshift baths and eat only after worship at home and at the village temple.
-The women in the village are wearing saris.
+The women in the village are wearing 'Saris'.
 Indian fashion varies from one village to another village, from one city to another city.
 India's fashion heritage is rich in tradition, vibrant in colors and prepossessing.

 Family life in India

 Hindu attitudes towards family life can appear ambivalent, in which one loses all sense of spiritual direction and becomes hopelessly entrapped in an illusion.
-Other scriptural passages glorify responsible family life as the backbone of varnashrama-dharma society.
-Ideologically, these two poles are reconciled within the notion of the Grihasta, which means household also known as Ashram, based on the principle that material facilities can be utilised to cultivate spirituality and detachment.
-Many popular traditions hold that the spiritual merit attained within Sannyasa can also be achieved by properly executing household duties.
+Other scriptural passages glorify responsible family life as the backbone of the Varnashrama-dharma society.
+Ideologically, these two poles are reconciled within the notion of the 'Grihasta', which means household also known as 'Ashram', based on the principle that material facilities can be utilised to cultivate spirituality and detachment.
+Many popular traditions hold that the spiritual merit attained within 'Sannyasa' can also be achieved by properly executing household duties.
 The basic building block of Hindu society is the joint or extended family, usually consisting of three of four generations living together.
-The women collectively cook and share domestic responsibilities, and the men provide the pooled income.
-Elders take important decisions and, based on their own experience in life, offer guidance to younger members.
-Within the family, property usually passes from father to son, and men make many of the decisions, though older ladies carry considerable influence.
-When women marry, they usually join their husband’s family, though maintaining contact with their own.
-Hindu families demonstrate firm ties of affection, strikingly different from many Western families.
-Hindu scripture has elaborately defined the dynamics of the various relationships within families.
-For instance, a grandchild can tease and joke with a grandparent in a familiar way, not permissible with the father or mother.
-The different relatives are given specific terms of address, unlike the west where 'aunt' or 'uncle' refers to a whole host of relatives and family friends.
-The extended family traditionally provides shelter and support for the elderly, the disabled and the less well off.

 Children are expected to repay the debt owed to their parents by supporting them in their retirement and old age.
 An important aspect of Hindu family life is the inter-dependence between members.
 Marriage itself is a broad social and religious obligation, rather than just a relationship between partners.
 The extended family provides considerable practical and emotional support, as for instance when children are born.
-One advantage is that marriage stability is not inordinately reliant on the state of the couple’s emotional ties.
-Despite these possible benefits, social trends indicate that the extended family is becoming less popular, especially outside India.Young couples often value the freedom that the nuclear family offers.
+One advantage is that marriage stability is not inordinately reliant on the state of the couple's emotional ties.
+Despite these possible benefits, social trends indicate that the extended family is becoming less popular, especially outside India.
+Young couples often value the freedom that the nuclear family offers.
 They are also adopting other aspects of the Western lifestyle.
-TV is becoming more popular than worship, and is certainly strongly influencing family values.
+TV is becoming more popular than worship and is certainly strongly influencing family values.

 Traveling with a camera